What is atrial fibrillation?

 - How much alcohol do you drink?

-Your doctor will customize your treatment based on your risks, medical profile, needs and preferences, and how much the symptoms are interfering with your quality of life.
+Your treatment will be based on your risks, medical profile, needs, preferences and how much symptoms are interfering with your quality of life.

-There are two general treatment strategies - rhythm control and rate control.
-Your doctor will decide which strategy is best for you based on your symptoms and other factors.
+There are two general treatment strategies – rate control and rhythm control.
+Your doctor will determine which strategy is best for you based on your symptoms and other factors.

-- Rhythm control These treatments attempt to prevent an irregular heartbeat by restoring and maintaining a normal, regular heartbeat.
-The first approach involves taking medications that attempt to prevent the Afib from occurring.
-Occasionally, some patients require electrical cardioversion.
+- Rhythm control This is an attempt to prevent an irregular heartbeat by restoring and maintaining a normal, regular heartbeat.
+The first step is medication to prevent the Afib from occurring.
+Some patients may also require electrical cardioversion.
 This is a controlled electric shock to the heart to restore a normal rhythm.
-On rare occasions, medications and electrical cardioversion do not work.
-You may be referred to a specialist and considered for an electrophysiology study and catheter ablation, to stop the Afib from recurring (see below).
+On rare occasions medications and electrical cardioversion do not work.
+You may be referred to a specialist and considered for an electrophysiology study and catheter ablation to stop the Afib from recurring.

-Electrophysiology Studies (EPS) and Catheter Ablation On rare occasions, patients with Afib who do not respond to medications or electrical cardioversion require an EPS in order to stop Afib from recurring.
-The objective of EPS testing is to locate the cause of irregular electrical impulses in the heart.
-Catheter ablation is then performed to destroy, through tiny burns, the electrically chaotic tissue in the heart.
-During EPS and catheter ablation, thin wires (or catheters) are introduced to the heart through veins in the leg and neck.
-Radiofrequency energy is sent through the catheters to the parts of the heart where the irregular electrical impulses are located.
-Ablation essentially creates scars in the heart that stabilize any electrical short circuits.
+- Electrophysiology studies (EPS) and Catheter ablation Some people with Afib – who do not respond to medications or electrical cardioversion – require an EPS to stop Afib from recurring.
+EPS testing is used to locate the site of the irregular electrical impulses in the heart.
+Catheter ablation is then performed to destroy – through tiny burns – the electrically chaotic heart tissue.
+Ablation creates scars in the heart that stabilize the electrical short circuits.

 Mel, Christine and others tell their story of Afib